Rose Seidler House: House

 The main entrance door is via a small foyer.
 Stairs lead up to the first floor and the comforts of a fireplace and a magnificent vista of the Ku-ring-gai bushland through a wall of glass.
 There are four inter-related features of the interior planning scheme.

 Each room except the main bathroom has a full view, bringing the outside, inside.
 There are full glass walls in the living, dining, playroom and 3 bedrooms; above waist height windows in the kitchen, laundry and main bedroom and above shoulder height in the en-suite bathroom.
 Direct or close contact to related outdoor areas is available for each room.

 The bi-nuclear plan clearly separates living areas from sleeping and bathrooms.
 These are connected by the flexible transitional zones of the playroom and deck.

 Spatial freedom and flexibility of spaces is maximised and achieved by the arrangement of functional and temporary dividers that redefine spaces according to their use.

 The minimal interiors aim to produce visual tension or counterpoint through "tensional opposition" of recurrent elements, forms, planes, colours, and materials.
 The smooth neutral plaster walls counterpoint the rough texture of the sandstone.

-Condition

-As at 24 September 1997, the physical condition was excellent.
-Archaeological potential is low.